webdriverio/workshop/chapter_03.md

 > Where is your automation backend located?

 As we are getting started we want to run our test on your local machine.
-We will integrate SauceLabs in a later chapter.
+We will integrate cloud vendors in a later chapter.

 > Which environment you would like to automate?